RomainPastureau/find_delay/README.md

 the repository and place them in the same folder for examples 3 and 4).

 ## Quick use for audio files
-To find when an excerpt starts in an audio file, use the `find_delay` function and fill only the first four parameters;
-leave the other parameters default (just set `plot_figure = True` if you want to visualize the output of the function).
+To find when an excerpt starts in an audio file, use the `find_delay` function and fill only the first two parameters, by indicating the path to the corresponding WAV files; leave the other parameters default (just set `plot_figure = True` if you want to visualize the output of the function).

 ## Specifics
 The function accepts two arrays containing time series - the time series can be of different frequency or amplitude.